 If you happen to park somewhere that contains a space saver, someone’s going to be upset.
 There have been reports of anything ranging from angry notes placed — or written in permanent marker — on the windshield, to actual damage.
 Keyed cars and slashed tires aren’t unheard of.

-Space saving isn’t endemic to New England, but is widespread across the snowy states of America.
+Space saving isn’t just a local tradition; other snowy states exhibit similar behavior.
 Chicago faces its own parking nightmare each winter when space savers fight over who parks where.

-The City of Boston and their mayor, Martin J. Walsh, have provided additional clarity on space savers and when they're allowed.
-On the Boston.gov website, they list these, as well as other helpful tips and guidelines regarding conduct during and after a snow emergency.
+The City of Boston and the city's current mayor, Martin J. Walsh, have provided additional clarity on space savers and when they're allowed.
+On the Boston.gov website, they list helpful tips and guidelines regarding conduct during and after a snow emergency.
 The two most noticeable rules are:

 ● You can only use a space saver when the city declares a snow emergency.